ramses-organisation/ramses/doc/wiki/User_Tools.md

 ## RAMSES tools ##
 RAMSES comes with a decent number of Fortran routines and programs to extract information from RAMSES outputs.

-You can find some documentation on the [wiki page](./RAMSES\ utils)
+You can find some documentation on the relevant [doc page](./RAMSES_utils).

 ## MERA ##
 Mera is a Julia package developed by Manuel Behrendt to efficiently read/store/analyse RAMSES outputs: https://github.com/ManuelBehrendt/Mera.jl

-## OSIRIS ##
+## OSYRIS ##
-OSIRIS is a simple python interface developed by Neil Vaytet to visualise RAMSES outputs: https://bitbucket.org/nvaytet/osiris
+OSIRIS is a simple python interface developed by Neil Vaytet to visualise RAMSES outputs: https://osyris.readthedocs.io/en/stable/

 ## PYNBODY ##
 Pynbody is a python interface developed by Andrew Pontzen to visualise particle data.